 - More likely to have children who have poorer educational, behavioral, and health outcomes over the course of their lives than do kids born to older parents.2

 Teen childbearing costs U.S. taxpayers billions of dollars due to lost tax revenue, increased public assistance payments, and greater expenditures for public health care, foster care, and criminal justice services.2,3

-The good news is that teen birth rates in the United States have declined almost continuously since the early 1990s — including an eight percent drop from 2014 to 2015 — further decreasing from 2014's historic lows.1 Between 1991 and 2015, the teen birth rate decreased by more than half in the United States (from 61.8 to 22.3 per 1,000 teens).1 Despite this decline, the U.S. teen birth rate is still higher than that of many other developed countries, including Canada and the United Kingdom.4
+The good news is that teen birth rates in the United States have declined almost continuously since the early 1990s — including a nine percent drop from 2015 to 2016 — further decreasing from 2015's historic lows.1 Between 1991 and 2015, the teen birth rate decreased by more than half in the United States (from 61.8 to 22.3 per 1,000 teens).1 Despite this decline, the U.S. teen birth rate is still higher than that of many other developed countries, including Canada and the United Kingdom.4

 Recent studies have explored strategies to reduce teen childbearing and its associated negative outcomes for parents, children, and society.
 For example, results from economic analyses suggest that implementing evidence-based teen pregnancy prevention programs, expanding access to Medicaid family planning services, and utilizing mass media campaigns to promote safe sex may reduce teen pregnancy and save taxpayer dollars.3 Additionally, the Pregnancy Assistance Fund initiative of the Office of Adolescent Health (OAH) was set up to help pregnant and parenting teens receive the education, health care, parenting skills, and additional supports that they need.
 This help, in turn, may improve the likelihood of success in adulthood for these young parents, and reduce the probability that they will have or father other children as teens and that their children will grow up to become teen parents.

 Notes about Definitions and Methodology